 Using a ramp and jumping into a high jump it can help teach proper landing mechanics.
 Using 5-7 steps and taking off into the high jump pit is a good low impact exercise for long jumpers.

-Standing on the high jump mat and jumping up, kicking the feet forward and reaching the hands to the toes is another good exercise for the landing in the long jump.
+Standing on the high jump mat and jumping up, kicking the feet forward and reaching the hands to the toes is another good exercise for landing in the long jump.

 Developing proper sprint mechanics is an important part of consistent runway management.